Automotive industry in Russia: Short-lived projects

 The Marussia brand, produced by Marussia Motors, became the first modern sports car and the first supercar produced in Russia.
 The Marussia B1 was launched on 16 December 2008 in the New Manezh Hall in Moscow.
 On 10 September 2010 the first Marussia Motors show room opened in Moscow.
 Marussia Motors was led by Nikolay Fomenko, a notable Russian showman, singer, actor and racer.
 His company acquired a 'significant stake' in the Virgin Racing Formula One team, which was renamed Marussia Virgin Racing from 2011.
 This team is to become the first ever Russian-owned team in Formula One.
 Marussia Motors declared bankruptcy and ceased both support for their F1 team and overall trading in 2014.

 Another short-lived project was the Yo-mobile, a city car that could burn both gasoline and natural gas and was connected to a pair of electric motors.
-The car was introduced on 13 December 2010 in Moscow, a product of a joint venture between Yarovit, a producer of trucks based in St. Petersburg, Russia and the Onexim investment group, headed by Mikhail Prokhorov, who was the leader and financier of the project.
+The car was introduced on 13 December 2010 in Moscow, a product of a joint venture between Yarovit, itself a short lived producer of heavy trucks based in St. Petersburg, Russia, and the Onexim investment group, headed by Mikhail Prokhorov, who was the leader and financier of the project.
 In 2014 the entire project was sold to the Russian government for a nominal sum, thus signalling the abandonment of the idea.
 No actual vehicles other than a few concept cars were ever produced.